rl-king/elm-scroll-to/README.md

 # elm-scroll-to

-Smoothly scroll to an element with a [spring](https://en.wikipedia.org/wiki/Hooke's_law) animation.
+Smoothly scroll to an element or position with a [spring](https://en.wikipedia.org/wiki/Hooke's_law) animation.

 ## Add to your `Model`